 - swelling in the veins of the face and neck

-A person may be more likely to experience symptoms after lung cancer has reached a later stage.
+A person may be more likely to experience symptoms once lung cancer has reached a later stage.

 Can shoulder pain be a sign of lung cancer?
 Find out more.

-Causes and risk factors for small and non-small cell cancer tend to be similar.
+The causes and risk factors for SCLC and NSCLC tend to be similar.

 Smoking is the main risk factor.
-Smoke and the chemicals that it contains can damage the lungs.
-This can lead to cellular changes that may result in cancer.
+Cigarette smoke and the chemicals it contains can damage the lungs, leading to cellular changes that may result in cancer.

 - exposure to secondhand smoke